psy0rz/ledder/README.md

 Use an example from displayconf-example.js to configure the DisplayRPI driver.

-NOTE2: Since the pi probably doesnt have enough memory to build the vite-stuff, i usally run npm buildweb somewhere else and upload the result.
+NOTE2: Since the pi probably doesnt have enough memory to build the vite-stuff, i usually run npm buildweb somewhere else and upload the result.

 We really need a prebuilt docker image for this :)